 This frame, feature combination, and price-point make the Swift a well-balanced scooter targeted for both first-time buyers and those interested in upgrading from more budget entry-level models.

-If you are looking for a well-balanced scooter with decent range, acceleration, and weight — that isn’t a racecar and won’t break the budget — the Swift just might be your scooter.
+If you are looking for a well-balanced scooter with decent range, acceleration, and weight — that isn’t a racecar and won’t break the budget — the Swift is an attractive option.

 The Swift, like other Titan T8-based scooters, has acceleration that is initially laggy.
 However, around 5-8 mph, the 500-watt brushless DC electric motor comes to life.
 It pulls strongly up to 15 mph then slowly rolls off until you hit the top speed of 24 mph.